Kapil-Mulay-1421/maze-solver/README.md

-# maze-solver
+# maze-solver - Electronics
-Contains the algorithms to determine, solve and maneuver a maze.
+Team aims to build a robust electrical system to act as a solid bridge between software and hardware.